switch2osm/switch2osm/docs/en/using-tiles/getting-started-with-maplibre.md

 ## Releasing the style

-py the contents of the "release" directory to the location that you chose earlier, that you will serve the files from.
+Copy the contents of the "release" directory to the location that you chose earlier, that you will serve the files from.
 Common ways of doing this are with a scp or rsync command, or through a web interface.

 ## Common problems